goxr3plus/Java-Speech-Recognizer-Tutorial--Calculator/README.md

-Before you start with anything view these videos
+## Before you start with anything watch these videos , hey i see you don't cheat :)

 | About CMU Sphinx5 | Full NetBeans Tutorial |
 |:-:|:-:|